Trophy’s Best Friend

 Lev Yashin, the great Soviet goalkeeper, played in three World Cups (1958, 1962 and 1966).
 Known as the “Black Spider” for his signature all-black outfit and ability to block balls as if he had more than two arms, he was voted best goalie of the century by the International Federation of Football History & Statistics.
 When asked about his pre-match routine, he said that the trick was to “have a smoke to calm your nerves, then toss back a strong drink to tone your muscles.”

-- Only seven nations have won the World Cup; Brazil, Italy, West Germany, Argentina, Uruguay, England and France.
+- Only eight nations have won the World Cup; Brazil, Italy, Germany (also as West Germany), Argentina, Uruguay, England, Spain and France.

 - Brazil holds the record for most World Cup titles, with five.
-Runner-up Italy has won four.
+Runners-up Italy and Germany has won four.

 - Russia’s Oleg Slanko holds the record for most individual goals in a single match, netting five goals against Cameroon in 1994.